msnyman1991/itsybitsyurl/README.md

 <h3 align="center">ItsyBitsyURL_</h3>

 <p align="center">
-  A URL shortner built with the Bitly <a href="https://dev.bitly.com/">API</a>.
+  A URL shortener built with the Bitly <a href="https://dev.bitly.com/">API</a>.
 </p>

 ## ItsyBitsyURL_

-The default brach is the developement branch.
+The default branch is the developement branch.
 The main branch is used as the production branch.

 ## Table of contents